BpaLabTHCologne/bpa_lab_docs/README.md

 ![manufacturing process](Updated_graphics/ManufacturingProcess.png "Manufacturing process")

-The process manages the physical production simulation of the FT factory.
+The process manages the physical manufacturing simulation of the FT factory.
 The process is started after a production order has been created in the production control process and sufficient materials are available to manufacture the product.

 An order must be placed that leads to the production of a new bicycle using the specified material.
 Before this, however, a check is made to see whether a physical workpiece is already available in the Ft factory's warehouse.
 If not, a physical workpiece must first be transferred to the FT factory so that the control program can store and recognize it.
 Once the bicycle has been produced from the material (workpiece), the process is complete.